What Your Stool Says About Your Health (& When to Talk to Your Doctor About It)April 8, 2021 - Katie McCallum

 - If it floats instead of sinks

-Q: When should you be worried about your stool consistency?
+Q: Should I be worried about my stool consistency?

 Dr. Quigley: When the consistency of your stool changes significantly, you're either experiencing diarrhea or constipation.

 Diarrhea is when your stool is watery, or very loose, and lacking clear shape.
 In addition, it can be when you find yourself having to use the bathroom more than three times per day, even if your stool isn't completely watery each time.